Sam Darnold Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Matchup vs. New Orleans

-- Darnold's 305 passing yards one matchup against the Saints are 117.5 more yards than his over/under in Sunday's game.
+- In one matchup against the Saints, Darnold recorded 305 passing yards, 114.5 yards more than his over/under for Sunday.

-- Darnold threw multiple touchdown passes in that outing against the Saints.
+- The 252.2 yards per game the Saints are conceding through the air makes them the NFL's 17th-ranked pass defense.

-- The Saints have the NFL's 17th-ranked pass defense this season, allowing 252.2 yards per game through the air.
+- At 1.3 passing TDs allowed per game, the Saints defense is ranked fourth in the league.

 Recent Performances